mity/mctrl/README.md

 Finally, consider running a mCtrl test-suite to verify correctness of your build.
 The test suite, as well as some examples demonstrating mCtrl, are built as part of the mCtrl build process.

+## License

+mCtrl itself is covered with the GNU Lesser General Public License 2.1 or (at your option) any later version.
+See file `COPYING.lib` for more info.

+In brief, this generally means that:

+* Any program or library, even commercial, covered with any proprietary license, is allowed to link against the mCtrl's import libraries and distribute `MCTRL.DLL` along with the program.

+* You can modify `MCTRL.DLL` (or its source code) and distribute such modified `MCTRL.DLL` only if the modifications are also licensed under the terms of the LGPL 2.1 (or any later version); or under the terms of GPL 2 (or any later version).

+Source code of all examples, i.e. contents of the directory 'examples' within the source package (see below), are in public domain.

 ## Reporting Bugs